How to Start a Winery

 A winery grows grapes and makes wine and sells the wine onsite, online, and in retailers under their own brand.
 Some wineries also have an onsite restaurant and may offer tours of the winery.

 According to Statista, the wine industry market size was $68.1 billion in 2018.
-According to IBIS World, the growth rate from 2016 – 2021 was 3.6%.
+According to IBIS World, the growth rate for wine-based alcoholic beverages from 2016 – 2021 was 3.6%.
 The industry benefits from positive economic trends as people have more disposable income for more expensive beverages.

 The industry was impacted by the pandemic as restaurant and hotel sales declined, but it is expected to rebound as the pandemic winds down.
 According to International Wines and Spirits Research (IWSR), the market size is expected to increase 2.4% from 2020 – 2024.